alpe/akms/README.md

 This is based on my initial version that I had used with "Validatorich" during Game of Stake for an active active validator setup in a k8s cluster.

 A 3 node akms cluster was used to sync the validators and prevent double signing.
 A k8s ingress with health checks on `/sign/ready` routed requests to the RAFT master only.

 ## Components

-* Akms
+#### Akms
-Server side KMS
+Server side KMS that runs in a cluster.

-* Akms proxy
+### Akms proxy
-Local proxy process as bridge between Tendermint and akms cluster
+Local proxy process as bridge between Tendermint and akms cluster.
+Runs on same box with unix socket connetion.

 ## Early version